Overview of Product Certification

 Green and brown dot marks are printed on all food products to differentiate their nature.
 The Brown dot indicates that the packed food item is non-vegetarian, and the green dot indicates that the packed food item is vegetarian.
 These are mandatorily placed in a prominent place on the package of the food items.

-Documents Required for Product Certification
+Necessary Papers Required for Product Certification

 Procedure to obtain Product Certification